Mold prevention best practices

 In addition, if the mold is found in a food product there can also be a lawsuit against your brand causing it serious damage in terms of revenue and prestige.

-As a result, mold prevention is extremely important at your production site, retailers store, and storage facility in order to avoid any occurrence of molds in your products.
+As a result, mold prevention is extremely important at your production site, retail stores, and storage facility to avoid any occurrence of molds in your products.

 Before we move to the prevention strategies for mold let’s have a look at the environmental factors that support mold growth.

 Molds are of numerous types and can grow depending on the support they get from the environment.
 Among a few common ones are the black molds, Cladosporium, Penicillium, Alternaria, and Aspergillus to name a few.